Tim-Liam-Hill/Acid/README.md

 Create util program that tells you if function name is problematic or not.
 Or maybe even generates palindromic funtion names of length n codons.

+##### Replacing bools

+The opcodes for 'and' and 'or' are now free for something else, but I am not sure what exactly I want to replace them with.
+Some things that come to mind:

+* size of stacks

+Problem is, we need to store these results on the stack so to get len(s1) we actually add to that length.
+In any case, the user can keep track of this and would still need to keep track of their own lengths anyway

+* some sort of reversal

+I don't like the idea of just directly reversing the stacks, it seems a bit too high level for what the language actually wants.
+Maybe something smaller like 'take top of s1 and move it to back'?
+Still, we want something that has use (this has use in reversing strings but still).

+A nice idea for this could be to swap first and last elements of s1, this is convenient for palindrome checking.
+Also useful for sorting lists.
+What is the reciprocol of this though?

+Maybe we could have a generalized version (swap top of s1 based on an offset?).
+Allows for some sort of random access I suppose

+* push marker and check if marker?

+this could have some uses with respect to a user keeping track of strings without having to know string length, but it introduces complexity in all other operations (everything will need to have a check to see if it is operating on a marker and handle accordingly).
+Again, this is something the end user can implement in other ways.

+* increment and decrement

+Nice to have but not necessary.
+I want opcodes that significantly open up more possibilities/make bigger things less tedious.

+* check if s2 empty

+matches the check if s1 is empty operation we currently have

+Maybe lets get back to this once I have written some more sample programs.

 | Primary | Redundant | ExplanationDescription                                                                                                                                                        |  |
 | ------- | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | - |
 | AAA     | TTT       | Function name declarator.
 Function name is what appears between this tag.
 You can use either for the start or for the end.                                                    |  |